streadway/zk/README.md

 Fork, write tests, fail tests, fix stuff, pass tests, `go fmt`, `go vet`, open a pull request.

+A zookeeper server should be running on 127.0.0.1:2181 with a node /test.

 # TODO

   * Reconnection or other kind of connection management